-Our community has embraced the idea that children will be more successful in school if they have the resources to address their medical, physical, behavioral, social and mental health needs.
-As a school district, Duval County Public Schools prides itself on meeting the needs of the "whole child."
+Our community has embraced the concept that the mental health of our students matters and that children will be more successful in school if they have the resources to address their medical, physical, behavioral, social and mental health needs.

+As a school district.
+Duval County Public Schools prides itself on meeting the needs of the "whole child."
 We ensure that EVERY student is inspired and prepared for success in college or a career in life and we know that meeting the social emotional needs of our student's play a vital role.
 Therefore, our Strategic Plan reflects this knowledge: